ProfLehman/cs111/topics/data_representation/storage_compression.md

 - **1,000 KB = 1 MB**
 - **1,000 MB = 1 GB**

-> You will need to know thse for the CC_01 Assessment
+> You will need to know these for the CC_01 Assessment

 ### Example 1 — Bits to Bytes